DOI-ONRR/doi-extractives-data/journal.md

 1. If you want to add new language entry than place its flag and respected entry inside header file.
 2. create new language file (ex. en.yml) inside _i18n folder
 3. Follow and assign site url depending on the language selection.

+## Updating the data without technical support

+In order to allow the client to update the data of the site without developers assistance we created an Admin panel as a Node.js app, that allows to upload excel files and converts them into the appropiate data format (.tsv and .json).

+The Node.js app has a form where the client can select the year they want to upload data to, and attach the excel necessary files (at the moment one for production data and one for the production charts data).
+Then the Node.js app will convert the excel files to .tsv and .json and place them in the data directory of this Jekyll site, then rebuilding the site to pickup the new data.